 Playwright’s Note: How can you not fall in love with someone who has read every single one of your plays?
-I met Claudette ten years ago, online, when she was a theatre student at UC Santa Cruz.
+I met Claudette Santiago ten years ago, online, when she was a theatre student at UC Santa Cruz.
 We both went to Morse High School (decades apart) and our history teacher told her to contact me.
-She did, she read every single one of my plays, and we’ve been buddies ever since.
+She did, she read all of my plays, and we’ve been buddies ever since.

 Tell us about yourself.